Adaptive Coordination Offsets for Signalized Arterial Intersections using Deep Reinforcement Learning: Experimental Results and Discussion

 \subsection{Evaluation of Network Performance}

 We evaluate the performance of the deep RL agent against the baseline case by comparing the average delay of vehicles traversing the network (Fig. \ref{fig:AM_average}).
 Seventy realizations of the model were used for each time period (AM, Noon, and PM), and the bands represent the $1^\mathrm{st}$ and $3^\mathrm{rd}$ quartiles of the average delay values.
-Using deep RL to control offsets decreases the average delay by 13.21\% in the AM scenario, 2.42\% in the Noon scenario, and 6.2\% in the PM scenario as compared to the baseline.
+Using deep RL to control offsets decreases the average delay by 13.21\% in the AM scenario, 2.42\% in the Noon scenario, and 6.2\% in the PM scenario compared to the baseline.

-We note that the deep RL agent is only trained on the first four hours of each scenario; the remaining time is used to test agent's performance on unfamiliar time periods.
-This, however, does not apply to the Noon scenario, which has a duration of exactly four hours.
-We find that the learned policy mostly outperforms the baseline in the AM scenario, even in time periods (10am-11am) outside of training (Fig. \ref{fig:AM_average}a).
-Comparison of the phase offset adjustments also show that deep RL changes offsets more frequently than the baseline timing plan does during peak periods (Fig. \ref{fig:offsetcomp}), which consequently induces less delay.
-The baseline timings use offsets optimized for time periods that were empirically selected by traffic engineers.
-We see that deep RL allows for shorter action intervals that allows for a more dynamic coordinated control of these intersections.
-Although our current deployment may generate some offsets greater than the actual cycle length, only the fifth intersection is affected (from 9 AM to 12 NN).
+We note that the deep RL agent is only trained on the first four hours of each scenario; the remaining time is used to test the agent's performance on unfamiliar time periods.
+However, this does not apply to the Noon scenario, which has a duration of exactly four hours.
+We find that the learned policy mostly outperforms the baseline in the AM scenario, even in time periods (10--11\,AM) outside of training (Fig. \ref{fig:AM_average}a).
+Comparison of the phase offset adjustments also shows that deep RL changes offsets more frequently than the baseline timing plan does during peak periods (Fig. \ref{fig:offsetcomp}), which consequently induces less delay.
+The baseline timings used offsets optimized for time periods that were empirically selected by traffic engineers.
+We see that deep RL allows for shorter action intervals that result in a more dynamic coordinated control of these intersections.
+Although our current deployment may generate some offsets longer than the actual cycle length, only the fifth intersection is affected (9\,AM to 12\,NN).
 Our implementation of offset adjustment in Sec. \ref{sec:actions} avoids extending the current phase by an amount exceeding $t_c/2$ and circumvents this potential conflict.